JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 Will trigger a JS alert each time the button is clicked.

 In our case we want to update our cash, the number of building and the cost of the next building.
-Let's define a function `updateNumbers` that do exactly that. *Note that for now we use a linear growth function to calculate building cost, bu usually idle game define a cost with exponential growth.
-We will change that later.*
+Let's define a function `updateNumbers` that do exactly that. *Note that for now we use a linear growth function to calculate building cost, but usually idle games define a cost with exponential growth.
+We will change that later.

 ```html